 In his experience, children who are victims of abuse are often unable to speak out about their ordeals because they are largely confused by what is going on.
 They also don’t know what will happen if they speak out, and are afraid no one will understand or believe them.

-“Sometimes parents don’t believe their children – they think it is in their heads”, he explains with a sad smile “and so they stay silent.”
+“Sometimes parents don’t believe their children – they think it is in their heads, and so they stay silent.”

 Yet the only persons who gain from this excruciating silence are the perpetrators, since a victims silence often implies impunity for their transgressor.